-29A.
-Delisting from any one stock exchange (equity shares remain listed on any recognised stock exchange)
+32. Delisting from any one stock exchange

 As per the SEBI (Delisting of Equity shares) Regulations, 2021, a company may delist its equity shares from one or more of the recognised stock exchanges on which it is listed without providing an exit opportunity to the public shareholders, if after the proposed delisting, the equity shares remain listed on any recognised stock exchange that has nationwide trading terminals.
 In this regard, the Delisting Regulations require the acquirer to (i) seek Board approval; (ii) make an application to the relevant stock exchange(s); (iii) issue a public notice of the proposed delisting mentioning the name(s) of the stock exchange(s) from which the equity shares of the company are intended to be delisted, reasons for delisting, the fact of continuation of listing on other stock exchange(s) and (iv) disclose the fact of delisting in its first annual report post delisting.